KvalitetsIT/komo-documentation/README.md

  1. The question with the highest severity marks the the entire QR (eg. if one question is marked as Red => the entire QuestionnaireResponse is marked red).
  2. If Alarm limits apply for a given type and the given value is outside any Alarm Limits.
 It will be triaged as "Red".
  3. If no alarm limits apply, the Question / Questionnaire response is triaged Green.
- 4. The triage of Questionnaire Response are done when submitted.
+ 4. The triage of Questionnaire Response is done when submitted.
 The triage value is evaluated based on the Alarm limits at that given time.
  5. The individual Questions are evaluated when they are shown.
 This means the triage value relates to the most current Alarm Limit.
-This is done (together with 4.) to handle changing Alarm limits and, at the same documentation are done correctly.
+This is done (together with 4.) to handle changing Alarm limits and, at the same time, documentation is done correctly.

 Measurements are numbered values.
 Measurements are shown in charts together with Alarm Limits.
 The Alarm Limits shown in the Charts are the most current (described in 5. above).